b23prodtm/kubespray/README.md

 - E: Unable to locate package unzip
 - ERROR: Service 'app' failed to build
 > The command ```bin/sh -c apt-get update -yqq   && apt-get install -yqq --no-install-recommends     git     zip     unzip   && rm -rf /var/lib/apt/lists' returned a non-zero code: 100```
 Kubernetes container manager failed to resolve package reposirory hostnames.
 That's related to the cluster DNS misconfiguration.
 Read the [DNS Stack](docs/dns-stack.md) documentation.
 You may opt in for a dnsmasq_kubedns dns mode, your master host must have access to the internet.
 Default Google DNS IPs are 8.8.8.8 and 8.8.4.4.
+A DNS service must be running, see below.

+- How much memory is left free on my master host ?
+If you don't know how much memory's available for the master host kubernetes-apps, run the following command that displays live memory usage :

+      ssh $PI@$pi top
+      # Ctrl-C to stop monitoring

+- Timeout (12s) waiting for privilege escalation prompt Try increasing the timeout settings, you may want to run ansible with ``--timeout=45`` and add ``--ask-become-pass`` (that's asking sudo password).

+If the error still happens, the ansible roles/ specific TASK configuration should set up the privileges escalation.
+Please contact the system administrator and [fill in an issue](https://github.com/kubernetes-sigs/kubespray/issues) about the TASK that must be fixed up.

+- How to open firewall ports for <master-node-ip> ?

+      ./scripts/my_playbook.sh --firewall-setup $PI@<master-node-ip>

 ### Vagrant

 For Vagrant we need to install python dependencies for provisioning tasks.
-Check if Python3 and pip3 are installed:
+Check if python and pip are installed:

-    python3 -V && pip3 -V
+    python -V && pip -V

 If this returns the version of the software, you're good to go.
 If not, download and install Python from here <https://www.python.org/downloads/source/>
 Install the necessary requirements

-    sudo pip3 install -r requirements.txt
+    sudo pip install -r requirements.txt
     vagrant up

 Documents